 2. Include any special circumstances

 When putting together your birth plan, it’s important to include your medical history and any special circumstances your midwife should be aware of.
 Although this information will be in your notes, a reminder definitely won’t hurt.
-For example, one mum we know who’s a regular WaterWipes biodegradable sensitive baby wipes user, tested positive for the common bacterium Group B strep during her third trimester.
+For example, one mum we know who’s a regular WaterWipes biodegradable, vegan, cruelty-free and sensitive baby wet wipes user, tested positive for the common bacterium Group B strep during her third trimester.
 While usually harmless, it can in rare cases cause serious illness in newborns, so the mum needed intravenous antibiotics during labour.
 Having it front and centre on her birth plan gave her peace of mind that it wouldn’t be overlooked.

 3. Be prepared to be flexible with your birth plan